 The best candidates are people with mild-to-moderate misalignments and no bite issues.

-There are two ways to determine your candidacy for home aligner treatment.
+There are two ways to determine if you’re a good candidate for home aligner treatment.
 The first way is to visit the company’s website and order an impression kit.
-These kits typically cost $50-100 and include instructions to take photos and impressions of your teeth.
+These kits typically cost $50-$100 and include instructions to take photos and impressions of your teeth.
+Most kits include enough materials to take two impressions just in case the first one isn’t right.
 Once you’ve got an accurate impression, send the kit back to the company for their team of dentists to review.
 Then, after a few days, you’ll find out if you’ve been approved.

 Unfortunately, taking a good impression of your teeth can be a challenge.
-As an alternative, two brands currently have retail locations where you can schedule a 3D scan of your teeth instead.
-SmileDirectClub opened their first SmileShop in 2016, and they have over 300 locations nationwide.
-Candid only has about 25 Candid Studios, but they have big plans for future expansion
+As an alternative, one brand currently has retail locations where you can schedule a 3D scan of your teeth instead.
+SmileDirectClub opened their first SmileShop in 2016, and now they have over 300 locations nationwide.
+Getting a 3D scan at a SmileShop is free and only takes about 30 minutes, so it’s often more convenient and less stressful than completing an at-home impression kit.

 Step 5: Get to Know Your Treatment Plan

-They’ll arrive along with detailed instructions, including how long you should wear your aligners and how long your treatment will take.
-You’ll probably be excited to get started, but it’s essential that you review your treatment plan and your provider’s instructions before wearing your new aligners.
+They’ll arrive along with detailed instructions, including how many hours you should wear your aligners each day, how to clean them, and how long your treatment will take.
+You’ll probably be excited to get started, but it’s essential that you review your treatment plan again along with your provider’s instructions before wearing your new aligners.

-Most importantly, you should wear your aligners for 22 hours per day, only removing them to eat, drink, or brush your teeth.
+In most cases, you should wear your aligners for 22 hours per day or 8-10 hours at night, depending on the treatment plan you chose, and only remove them to eat, drink, or brush your teeth.

 You should also clean your aligners daily and brush your teeth after meals.
 These are the most common instructions, but your provider may provide more.

-Your package will also include a customized treatment plan and details on how long you should wear each set of aligners.
+Your package will also include details on how long you should wear each set of aligners before switching to the next.
 If you don’t wear your aligners for the required amount of time or if you start a new set too soon, you may not achieve your desired results.
 So, follow your provider’s instructions carefully to prevent any complications.
-And, reach out to your assigned dentist or the provider’s customer support team if you have any questions.
+If you ever have any questions, reach out to your assigned dentist or the provider’s customer support team.

 Step 6: Ensure You Can Actually Follow Your Treatment Schedule

-We briefly mentioned that you’ll need to wear your aligners for a strict 22 hours per day.
+We briefly mentioned that you’ll need to wear your aligners for a strict 22 hours per day, assuming you are using an all-day treatment system.

 Wearing your aligners for less than 22 hours each day will almost definitely prolong the process and make your treatment less effective.
 This could take some getting used to, but it’s important to adjust your normal routine to accommodate your new aligners.

 If you’re the type of person who enjoys snacking throughout the day, you may need to plan your meals more carefully or limit the time you spend eating.
 You can, however, drink water while wearing your aligners.
-So, we recommend cutting down on coffee and soft drinks.
+We recommend cutting down on coffee and soft drinks to reduce the time you have your aligners out and to prevent staining.

 Brushing after meals is also important to prevent build-up on your teeth and aligners.
-Before you start treatment, purchase a travel toothbrush and toothpaste kit to bring with you to work.
-It may also be helpful to plan the time of day you’ll clean your aligners so that you won’t forget.
+Before you start treatment, purchase a travel toothbrush and toothpaste kit to bring with you to work or school.
+It may also be helpful to plan the time of day you’ll clean your aligners so you won’t forget.

-On a nighttime-only plan, you only wear your aligners for 10 hours every night instead of 22 hours per day.
-Of course, this extends your overall timeline to 10 months for SmileDirectClub and 4-6 months for byte.
+On a nighttime-only plan, you wear your aligners for at least 10 continuous hours every night instead of 22 hours per day.
+Of course, this will extend your overall treatment timeline.

 Creating a consistent routine for yourself is key to making sure your treatment goes according to plan.
 Making preparations beforehand will help you feel more confident that you’ve set yourself up for success.

-During your treatment, you’ll switch to a new set of aligners about once every two weeks.
-Each set is meant to move your teeth a tiny bit at a time until they’ve reached the desired position.
-So, the aligners will feel tight for the first few days of wear.
-As a result, your teeth will be slightly sore.
-But, the pain should be bearable.
+You may want to include an over-the-counter pain reliever, because during treatment, you’ll switch to a new set of aligners about once every two weeks.
+Each new set of aligners will feel tight for the first few days of wear.
+As a result, your teeth will be slightly sore, but the pain should be bearable.

-If you’re particularly sensitive to tooth pain, consider buying Tylenol for relief.
 Take some when you start wearing a new set of aligners to prevent excessive soreness later in the day.
-And keep the medicine with you just in case any pain returns.
-The last thing you want is to be in an important meeting or at a party with sore teeth and gums.
-Some people even carry pain relievers in the same kit as their travel toothbrush, so they’re always prepared.
+And keep the medicine with you just in case any pain returns; the last thing you want is to be in an important meeting or at a party with sore teeth and gums.

 Home teeth straightening is still a new concept, so it’s only natural to wonder how the process works.
 If you’re getting ready to start home aligner treatment, we’re sure you have plenty of questions.
 However, researching and preparing for your treatment is the best way to feel more comfortable.